 In other words, your Facebook ads have to be relevant to drive results.
 There’s nothing wrong with targeting a broad audience.
 But how relevant is it with regards to what you’re looking to achieve?
 Is it in any way helping you build brand awareness?

 With every piece of content you come up with, try building a custom audience for it.
-Find the most fitting customers for it instead of a mass shooting it to everyone on your list.
+Find the most fitting customers for it instead of mass shooting it to everyone on your list.
 The same can be said about retargeting.
 The content you use to retarget prospects that fell out should be not only recognisable, but also new to spark new interest.